Version: May 2023

 Initiation into a school setting is a very important and delicate moment in a child’s development as it is the initial transition between home and school.
 Thus, it needs to be handled with great care.

-Newcomers are introduced to the school gradually, starting with a minimum of two hours, then increasing gradually in pre-determined increments.
+gradually in pre-determined increments.
 This may be amended if the child is taking long to adapt.
 This system has proved helpful in recent years and new children settle down happily after a short period of time.
 Parents are welcome to call the school at any time to monitor their child’s initiation into the school system.

 End of Free Childcare Scheme

 According to the Free Childcare Scheme regulations, children who turn three years of age between January and April will have their scheme terminated at the end of January.
 For this reason, they will be contacted in advance to confirm whether they will be staying on, and asked for a deposit if in the affirmative.
-Transfer to Kindergarten

 The management automatically reserves a spot in the kindergarten section for all children who turn three while finishing their childcare years at St Cecilia’s (Tarxien).
 For this reason, towards the end of their last scholastic year in the childcare section, parents will be contacted and asked to confirm whether their children will be staying on for kindergarten at St Cecilia’s.